neldeles/personal-gatsby-blog/src/posts/202106071524 - Case insensitive tags in Gatsby/index.md

 references:
 ---

 Graphql has no way to handle case insensitivity at the moment.
 So case insensitivity for my tags frontmatter became an issue.
-This [Github thread] (https://github.com/gatsbyjs/gatsby/issues/1789) elaborates on the issue.
+This [Github thread](https://github.com/gatsbyjs/gatsby/issues/1789) elaborates on the issue.

-One of the suggested solutions there is to use the Gatsby plugin [gatsby-plugin-node-fields] (https://github.com/Undistraction/gatsby-plugin-node-fields).
+One of the suggested solutions there is to use the Gatsby plugin [gatsby-plugin-node-fields](https://github.com/Undistraction/gatsby-plugin-node-fields).
 This is a guide for that solution.

 ## 1. Install the plugin